-Information products come in four basic flavors: e-books, coaching, information products, and membership programs.
+Information products come in four basic flavors and work particularly well for startup ideas: e-books, coaching, information products, and membership programs.
 Let’s look at them one by one:

 E-books.
 E-books are a particularly great option for a first-ever information product, because they’re super easy to make.
 You may not even have to create anything new in order to do it.
 After you’ve been blogging on your topic for a while (which we recommend you do), you just pull together all the best, most useful content you have, and BOOM, you have an e-book.

 - Flexible Dieting Lifestyle Book of Recipes.
 Flexible Dieting Lifestyle founder Zach Rocheleau shows you that dieting and reaching your goals should be delicious and fun.

 - How to Choose Paint Colours.
 Color theory and design expert Maria Killam shows you how to choose the right paint colors for your home decorating project.
 Hint: it’s all in the undertones.

 - Blog by Number.
 Mom blogger Suzi Whitford shows fellow moms how to start a mom blog of their own.